 Commission Implementing Regulation 2021/405 is the list of countries and territories from which imports of fishery products and bivalve mollusks, echinoderms, tunicates, and marine gastropods are permitted.
-One may note that only two U.S. States (Washington and Massachusetts) appear on the list of countries authorized to export bivalve mollusks, echinoderms, tunicates, and marine gastropods.
-This means that, unlike fishery products, the U.S. inspection system for shellfish has not been recognized as totally equivalent to the EU's inspection system.
-Similarly, the U.S. only recognizes two EU Member States as being equivalent to the U.S. (The Netherlands and Spain).
-Negotiations between the U.S. and the EU to resume transatlantic trade in shellfish are currently underway.
+Only two U.S. States (Washington and Massachusetts) appear on the list of countries authorized to export bivalve mollusks, echinoderms, tunicates, and marine gastropods throughout the EU.
+Similarly, only two EU Member States (The Netherlands and Spain) can export live shellfish to the U.S. Connecticut, Maine and Rhode Island will hopefully be added to the list of U.S. States allowed to export live shellfish to the EU.

-However, the exports of wild roe-off scallops to the EU from the U.S. are still authorized, per Article 12 of the Regulation referred above.
+The exports of wild roe-off scallops from the U.S. to the EU are still authorized, per Article 12 of the Regulation referred above.
 In this case, a regular health certificate for fishery products is required.